ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/execute-tests-in-parallel.md

 ## Write a concurrent safe test case

-A set of rules should be followed while writing a parallel test.
+A set of rules must be followed while writing a parallel test.

-1) The test function should be isolated.
+1. The test function must be isolated.
 In some instances, the compiler infers the test functions as isolated automatically if there are sufficient conditions to make them concurrently safe.
-2) If it is a data provider test,
+2. If it is a data provider test,
-   - The data provider of the test function should be isolated.
+   - The data provider of the test function must be isolated.
-   - The test function parameters should be read-only type.
+   - The test function parameters must be read-only type.
-3) Respective set-up and tear-down functions (`before`, `after`, `BeforeEach`, `AfterEach`, `BeforeGroups`, `AfterGroups`) of the test function should be isolated.
+3. Respective set-up and tear-down functions (`before`, `after`, `BeforeEach`, `AfterEach`, `BeforeGroups`, `AfterGroups`) of the test function must be isolated.

 A warning related to unparallelized tests is printed at the beginning of the parallel test execution with the reasons.
 Consider the following example.